 - Seek out support.
 Many people with dementia and their families benefit from counseling or local support services.
 Contact your local Alzheimer's Association affiliate to connect with support groups, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.

 - Give encouragement.
-Caregivers can help a person cope with vascular dementia by being there to listen, reassuring the person that life can still be enjoyed, providing encouragement, and doing their best to help the person retain dignity and self-respect.
+Care partners can help a person cope with vascular dementia by being there to listen, reassuring the person that life can still be enjoyed, providing encouragement, and doing their best to help the person retain dignity and self-respect.

 - Learn as much about the disease as you can.
 Ask your primary care doctor or neurologist about good sources of information.
 Your local librarian also can help you find good resources.